Skip to content

 Sources profile:This story draws on neutral-leaning sources

-TTF front-month was trading at EUR 42.26/MWh in midday dealings on 15 April, down 10.6% from the 13 April close of EUR 47.27 and a six-week intraday low 1.
-The move tracks a single variable: optimism that a second round of US-Iran talks will extend the Hormuz ceasefire past its 21 April expiry, keeping Atlantic LNG cargoes in European basins rather than diverted or tolled.
+TTF front-month was trading at EUR 42.26/MWh in midday on 15 April 2026, down 10.6% from the 13 April close of EUR 47.27 and a six-week intraday low, driven by optimism over a second round of US-Iran talks that could extend the Hormuz ceasefire beyond its 21 April expiry.

 Four days into the injection season the EU's largest storage estate is still drawing down, not refilling.